edgelesssys/contrast/docs/docs/architecture/components/coordinator.md

 <!-- TODO(burgerdev): explain manifest on separate page. -->

-- _Policies_: The identities of your Pods, represented by the hashes of their respective runtime policies.
+- _Policies_: The identities of your Pods, represented by the hashes of their respective initdata documents.
 - _Reference Values_: The remote attestation reference values for the Kata confidential micro-VM that's the runtime environment of your Pods.
 - _WorkloadOwnerKeyDigest_: The workload owner's public key digest.
 Used for authenticating subsequent manifest updates.
 - _SeedshareOwnerKeys_: public keys of seed share owners.
 Used to authenticate user recovery and permission to handle the secret seed.

 ## Manifest history

-The Coordinator uses Kubernetes `ConfigMap`s to store the manifest history and associated runtime policies.
+The Coordinator uses Kubernetes `ConfigMap`s to store the manifest history and associated initdata documents.
-Manifest and policies aren't considered sensitive information, because it needs to be passed to the untrusted infrastructure in order to start workloads.
+Manifest and initdata aren't considered sensitive information, because it needs to be passed to the untrusted infrastructure in order to start workloads.
-However, the Coordinator must ensure its integrity and that the persisted data corresponds to the manifests set by authorized users.
+However, the Coordinator must ensure their integrity and that the persisted data corresponds to the manifests set by authorized users.
 This is accomplished with two types of integrity checks.

 The manifest that's currently enforced by the Coordinator is called the _latest manifest_, stored in a `ConfigMap` with a fixed name and signed with a key derived from the [secret seed](../secrets.md).